-To conclude, we write the newly adjusted image I_out_pc to a .tif file, using the imwrite function from scikit-image.
+To conclude, we write the newly adjusted image I_out_pc to a .tif file, using the imsave function from skimage.io.

 imsave("pout_stretched.tif", I_out_pc)

 6.2 Example 2: correct nonuniform background illumination and analyze foreground objects

 This example shows how to enhance an image as a preprocessing step before analysis.
 In this example, we correct the nonuniform background illumination and convert the image into a binary image so that we can perform analysis of the image foreground objects.
 You can follow along on the Jupyter notebook code/python/notebooks/analysis.ipynb.